mvt-project/mvt/docs/development.md

 pipx inject mvt my-mvt-modules
 ```

+## Auditing loaded modules

+Because installed module packages load automatically, MVT records where every
+module came from:

+- `--list-modules` groups the available modules by source: MVT itself
+  (with its version), each installed package (with its version and, when
+  installed directly from a repository, the commit), and each file loaded
+  with `--load-module` or `MVT_CUSTOM_MODULES` (with the SHA-256 hash of the
+  file).
+- When a command runs with an `--output` folder, the `command.log` file
+  records one line per module source with the source's version or hash and
+  the list of modules loaded from it.

 ## Profiling

 Some MVT modules extract and process significant amounts of data during the analysis process or while checking results against known indicators.
 Care must be